kernelism/community-classification-reddit/README.md

 ## Conclusion

 This study demonstrates that even unsupervised techniques, such as community and overlapping community detection, can provide a good approximation of which structures belong together based on similarity.
 However, there are notable challenges:
-1. **Threshold Selection**: Identifying the right similarity threshold for constructing `Level 2` graphs proved to be a complex task.
+1. Threshold identification for Level 2 graph generation.
-2. **Graph Collection**: The process of collecting and processing large-scale graphs from raw data presents logistical and computational hurdles.
+2. Level 1 graph data collection.
-3. **Resource Constraints**: Computational limitations, especially with larger datasets, restricted some experiments and results.
+3. Computational limitations to processing Level 1 graphs.

-### Future Work
+## Future Work

-1. Explore the inclusion of **content embeddings** (e.g., from posts and comments) to complement the network structure for better classification results.
+1. Include **content embeddings** (e.g., from posts and comments) to complement the network structure for better classification results.
-2. Scale the study by experimenting with a significantly **larger number of graphs** to improve accuracy and robustness.
+2. Scale the study by experimenting with a significantly **larger number of graphs**.
 3. Investigate alternative techniques for threshold selection, including adaptive thresholds or dynamic methods based on graph properties.

-### Contributors
+## Contributors
 - Dayanand V
 - Pranav Deepak
 - Arjhun Sreedar